organisciak/dissertation/document/1_intro.md

 <!-- Specific Research Question -->
 Concretely, I am proposing a study in two parts, separated by their focus on _collecting_ descriptive metadata reliably, and on _using_ it in an appropriate information retrieval context.

- 1. In the first half, I will look at the effect of different collection interface designs on the intercoder reliability of the collected data.
+ 1. In the first half, I will look at the effect of different designs for collection of descriptive metadata on the intercoder reliability of the collected data.
     This is a study motivated by prior work done by myself and others, with a problem often mentioned but, to my knowledge, not pursued formally.

  2. In the second half of this dissertation, I will look at improving retrieval using already-collected crowdsourcing data.